Hamlet's Use of the Trojan War & Consequences of the Judgment of Paris

 When the players arrive in Elsinore and perform a speech at Hamlet’s request, he asks for a speech about Hecuba, mother of Paris, witnessing the revenge killing of her husband, King Priam.

-Priam is about to be killed by Pyrrhus, son of Achilles, in revenge for his son Paris having killed Pyrrhus’ father.
+Priam is about to be killed by Pyrrhus, son of Achilles, in revenge for Priam's son Paris having killed Pyrrhus’ father.
 Revenge begets revenge and more grieving widows, a terrible cycle.
 Appropriate for Hamlet.

 “The Judgment of Paris” involves Paris having to choose the fairest goddess.
 Each goddess offers bribes, with Aphrodite promising Helen of Troy.
 Paris chooses Aphrodite, and soon abducts Helen, wife of King Menelaus (as Claudius steals Gertrude from his brother), sparking the 10-year Trojan War.